 Virginia Moore, of Ada, Michigan, recently wrote to me about her husband, Robert.
 The Moores have a personal assistant who comes to their home for four hours each day to help Mrs. Moore care for her husband, who is completely paralyzed.
 Having a personal assistant means that Mr. Moore can stay at home, and the Moores can lead a fairly normal life.
-They get help paying for part of the assistant's when Mrs. Moore became ill a few years ago, Mr. Moore had to enter a nursing home until she was well.
+They get help paying for part of the assistant's fee from a community agency, but they pay a large amount out of their own pocket.
+When Mrs. Moore became ill a few years ago, Mr. Moore had to enter a nursing home until she was well.
 Despite the hard work Mrs. Moore puts in to care for her husband, and despite the fact that getting home care help has cost them almost their whole life savings, their family is committed to keeping Mr. Moore at home instead of in a nursing home.